bedops/bedops/docs/content/revision-history.rst

   * Measurement values in :code:`bedmap` did not allow :code:`+` in the exponent (both :code:`-` worked and no :code:`+` for a positive value.
 Similarly, out in front of the number, :code:`+` was previously not allowed.
 Shane Neph posted the report and fix.

   * The :code:`--min-element` and :code:`--max-element` operations in :ref:`bedmap <bedmap>` now process elements in unambiguous order.
-Former behavior is moved to the operations :code:`--min-element-rand` and :code:`--max-element-rand`, respectively.|br|
+Former behavior is moved to the operations :code:`--min-element-rand` and :code:`--max-element-rand`, respectively.

 * :ref:`bedops <bedops>`

   * Fixed issue with :code:`-chop` where complement operation could potentially be included.
 Shane Neph posted the fix.

-  * The :code:`bedops --everything` or :code:`bedops -u` (union) operation now writes elements to standard output in unambiguous sort order.|br|
+  * The :code:`bedops --everything` or :code:`bedops -u` (union) operation now writes elements to standard output in unambiguous sort order.

 * :ref:`sort-bed <sort-bed>`

   * Sorting of BED input now leads to unambiguous result when two or more elements have the same genomic interval (chromosome name and start and stop position), but different content in remaining columns (ID, score, etc.).

     Formerly, elements with the same genomic interval that have different content in fourth and subsequent columns could be printed in a non-consistent ordering on repeated sorts.
-A deterministic sort order facilitates the use of data integrity functions on sorted BED and Starch data.|br|
+A deterministic sort order facilitates the use of data integrity functions on sorted BED and Starch data.

 * :ref:`starchcluster <starchcluster>`

-  * A SLURM-ready version of the :code:`starchcluster` script was added to help SLURM job scheduler users with parallelizing the creation of Starch archives.|br|
+  * A SLURM-ready version of the :code:`starchcluster` script was added to help SLURM job scheduler users with parallelizing the creation of Starch archives.

 * :ref:`unstarch <unstarch>`